My top Malta travel tips and advice for your trip

 - Although roaming charges within the EU are rapidly becoming cheaper, it might be worth buying a local SIM card, especially for those looking to stay connected during their holiday.
 Most providers charge €10 for a new SIM card and you can buy top up cards, top up online with a credit card or through local ATMs (also with credit card).

 - Wi-fi is widely available in hotels and restaurants/bars, as well as public spaces and security is generally good with few reported cases of hacking.

 - Public Wi-fi hotspots can be found on this map:

 If you’re still researching your holiday options and looking to get some advice on a holiday in Malta, have a look at these articles:

 - Tips to help you decide where to stay

 - Tips of some of the best hotels in Malta

-- How to get cheap flights to Malta and which airlines operate routes to and from the country
+- How to get flights to Malta and which airlines operate routes to and from the country

 - How to hire a car in Malta (and tips on driving in Malta)